-During the year ended January 31, 2012 Terrax spent \$498,593 on drilling and assays, \$90,629 on geological consulting, \$205,744 on field expenses and \$296,842 on geophysical surveys at the Stewart property.
+During the three months ended April 30, 2012 Terrax spent \$54,908 on assays and drilling, \$10,130 on geological consulting and \$38,772 on field expenses at Central Canada.

 Sunbeam-Pettigrew Property, Ontario

 On April 15, 2009, TerraX entered into an option to acquire a 100% interest in the Sunbeam-Pettigrew gold property in northwest Ontario.
 The property initially consisted of 27 claims totalling 350 claim units (~55 km2), but was later expanded to thirty-six claims totalling 425 claim units (~67.27 km2) located 25 km northeast of the town of Atikokan, 180 km west of Thunder Bay and 15 km from Osisko's Hammond Reef deposit.
 The geology and known mineralization on the Sunbeam-Pettigrew property are similar to the Hammond Reef deposit where Brett Resources had reported wide zones of mineralization, such as 154.5 m @ 1.21 g/t Au.